QySongxx/mmst_avsr/README.md

 # mmst_avsr
 This is the official repository of the following paper.
-The more details will be released soon.
+The more details.

 @ARTICLE{9755926,
   author={Song, Qiya and Sun, Bin and Li, Shutao},